akka/akka/akka-docs/rst/scala/persistence.rst

 Identifiers
 -----------

-A view must have an identifier that doesn't change across different actor incarnations.
+A persistent view must have an identifier that doesn't change across different actor incarnations.
 It defaults to the ``String`` representation of the actor path without the address part and can be obtained via the ``viewId`` method.

 Applications can customize a view's id by specifying an actor name during view creation.
-This changes that view's name in its actor hierarchy and hence influences only part of the view id.
+This changes that persistent view's name in its actor hierarchy and hence influences only part of the view id.
 To fully customize a view's id, the ``viewId`` method must be overridden.
 Overriding ``viewId`` is the recommended way to generate stable identifiers.